flowers used for day of the dead

-Flowers Used for Day of The Dead || 10 Reasons to Love Day of the Dead Flowers
+Flowers Used for Day of The Dead || 14 day of the dead Flowers

 What is the Day of the Dead?